-- achieve a record of zero work-related injuries; - conduct a practice emergency evacuation from our Amsterdam headquarters every twelve months; - conduct an annual safety assessment and update the information in the Emergency Plan accordingly; - ensure that at least five employees at our headquarters are emergency response officers (BHV) certified during office hours; - provide access to a physiotherapist and ergonomist on location; - offer three wellbeing webinars and/or other wellbeing initiatives per annum to all employees; - strive for our levels of absenteeism to be below the Dutch national average for organisations with more than 100 employees; - have 14 members for the Works Council consisting of seven legal employees and seven Business Solutions employees; and - continue to engage in constructive and effective dialogue with the Works Council on employees' rights and interests.
+- achieve a record of zero work-related injuries; - conduct a practice emergency evacuation from our Amsterdam headquarters every 12 months; - conduct an annual safety assessment and update the information in the Emergency Plan accordingly; - ensure that at least five employees at our headquarters are emergency response officers (BHV) certified during office hours; - provide access to a physiotherapist and ergonomist on location; - offer three wellbeing webinars and/or other wellbeing initiatives per year to all employees; - strive for our levels of absenteeism to be below the Dutch national average for organisations with more than 100 employees; - have 14 members for the Works Council consisting of seven legal employees and seven Business Solutions employees; and - continue to engage in constructive and effective dialogue with the Works Council on employees' rights and interests.

-In 2021, the sickness rate did increase.
-Our impression is that during the pandemic, due to the fact that employees were working from home, many did not report sick (which they perhaps would have done if they had had to travel to the office and interact with healthy colleagues) but felt able to continue to work.
-The sickness levels for 2019 and 2020 are therefore a little opaque, and similarly - whilst the figures have increased for 2021, this in part is a healthy pattern in that employees are reporting sick and not continuing to work, but rather focus on their recuperation.
+In 2021, the sickness rate increased at De Brauw.
+One reason might have been that during the pandemic, as employees worked from home, many did not call in sick (which they perhaps would have done had they gone to the office and interacted with healthy colleagues), but felt well enough to work.
+The sickness levels for 2019 and 2020 are therefore not very clear, and similarly - while the figures increased for 2021, this can be attributed in part to a healthy pattern in that employees are calling in sick and not continuing to work, focusing instead on their recovery.

-Our Wellbeing and Reintegration Coach actively supports employees, and our sickness policy has been updated this year to clearly stipulate that if an employee is sick and unable to work that they must report sick and indeed not work.
-Health of course includes both physical and mental wellbeing.
+Our Wellbeing and Reintegration Coach actively supports employees, and our sickness policy was updated this year to clearly stipulate that if an employee is sick and unable to work, they must report sick and indeed not work.
+Being healthy includes both physical and mental wellbeing.